pypingou/kittybenchmark/README.rst

 Clone this repository:
  git clone https://github.com/pypingou/kittybenchmark.git

-Have the dependencies installed or make a symbolic link to the kittystore module: ln -s ../kittystore/kittystore .

 Adjust the tests.py file:
  At the top of the file, adjust the lines 12 (URL) and 14 (MG_STORE),